 Company director found guilty of GST evasion worth more than S$35,000

-SINGAPORE: A director of Robofusion, a robotic ice-cream kiosk company, has been sentenced to six weeks in jail and charged with a penalty of about S$107,000 for assisting the company in evading Goods and Services Tax (GST).
+SINGAPORE: A director of robotic ice cream kiosk company Robofusion has been sentenced to six weeks in jail and charged with a penalty of about S$107,000 for assisting the company in evading Goods and Services Tax (GST).

 The company was also convicted of overstating GST input tax on its GST return.
 Robofusion was fined S$8,000 and ordered to pay a penalty of $107,003.55 - three times the amount of GST undercharged.